mendix/docs/content/en/docs/refguide/quickstart-guide/quickstart-part1.md

 Any [modules](/refguide/modules/) you download from the Marketplace will appear under **Marketplace Modules** > **App** section.

-### 3.2 Bottom Dockable Pane
+### 3.3 Bottom Dockable Pane

 Look at the bottom dockable pane of Studio Pro:

 {{< figure src="/attachments/refguide/quickstart-guide/part1/tour-bottom.png" width="450px" alt="Bottom Dockable Pane">}}

-Here you will find several default panes:
+Here you will find several default panes such as:

 * **Stories**: displays your active user stories added on your app’s Stories page in the Developer Portal (for more information see [Stories Pane](/refguide/stories-pane/))
 * **Changes**: displays a list of all changes in the project since the last commit to the team server (for more information see [Changes Pane](/refguide/changes-pane/))
 * **Errors**: displays any errors found within your project (for more information see [Errors Pane](/refguide/errors-pane/))

-* **MxAssist Performance Bot**: an AI peer programmer bot which analyzes your app's model and identifies any issues which may negatively impact your app’s performance (for more information see [MxAssist Performance Bot](/refguide/mx-assist-performance-bot/))
-* **Console**: a live feed of your app’s console as the app runs (for more information see [Console](/refguide/view-menu/#console))
+For additional information on bottom default panes, see the [MxAssist Performance Bot](/refguide/mx-assist-performance-bot/) and [Console](/refguide/view-menu/#console) documents.

-### 3.3 Right Dockable Pane
+### 3.4 Right Dockable Pane

 Look at the right dockable pane of Studio Pro: